 This autumn auction season brought a number of extremely remarkable replica watches, some of which are vintage fake watches from Rolex.
 The main reason why they attract collectors so much is its diversity which is common in the past but disappeared in their current products.

 Item number 1823 Day-Date

-Rolex always declares that their flagship Day-Date replica watch is solely made from expensive metals; nevertheless it is true that Rolex produced a few stainless steel versions over the years for internal-use purposes, specifically as prototypes or teaching tools.
-These replica watches were never intend to sell on the market, but often sell for great much more than their expensive metal type whenever they surprisingly emerge at auction.
-This watch, item 1823 produced to test Rolex movement was recently sold by Phillips for 169,000 in America dollars.
+Rolex always declares that their flagship Day-Date replica watch is solely made from expensive metals; nevertheless, it is true that Rolex produced a few stainless steel versions over the years for internal-use purposes, specifically as prototypes or teaching tools.
+These replica watches were never intended to sell on the market but often sell for great much more than their expensive metal type whenever they surprisingly emerge at auction.
+This watch, item 1823 produced to test the Rolex movement was recently sold by Phillips for 169,000 in American dollars.